Saurav0129/Steel-Industry-Energy-Consumption-Prediction/README.md

 # Steel-Industry-Energy-Consumption-Prediction
 The dataset used for this project is taken from the official UCI Machine Learning Repository.
-Train a model to predict the Energy Usage
+This project aims to develop the predictive model for Energy
+Consumption